sasilver75/obsidian/Articles/ML/Six (and a half) intuitions for KL divergence (Oct 2022) {CallumMcDougall LessWrong post}.md

 -----

-[[KL Divergence]] is a topic that crops up in a bunch of different places in information theory and machine learning, so it's important to understand it well... unfortunately, KL divergence is confusing at first pass!
+[[Kullback-Leibler Divergence]] is a topic that crops up in a bunch of different places in information theory and machine learning, so it's important to understand it well... unfortunately, KL divergence is confusing at first pass!
 - It's not symmetric, like we'd expect from most distance measures
 - It can be unbounded as we take the limit of probabilities going to zero